Cision Releases 2020 State of the Media Report, Revealing the Latest Trends and Challenges Facing the Media Industry

 In its eleventh year of the report, Cision surveyed over 3,200 journalists, its largest ever

-CHICAGO, April 21, 2020 /PRNewswire/ -- Today, Cision released its 2020 State of the Media Report, the company's eleventh annual, which uncovers the latest trends and challenges facing the media industry, and how PR professionals can better work with their journalist counterparts.
+HONG KONG, April 27, 2020 /PRNewswire/ -- Cision released its 2020 State of the Media Report, the company's eleventh annual, which uncovers the latest trends and challenges facing the media industry, and how PR professionals can better work with their journalist counterparts.
 This year's report is Cision's largest ever, surveying more than 3,200 journalists from 15 countries in North and South America, Europe, and Asia.
-Download the full report.
+Download the full report

 Since the State of the Media survey was initially conducted prior to the declaration of the COVID-19 pandemic, Cision sent a follow-up questionnaire at the end of March to ensure the impact of the crisis was properly reflected in the report.
 Those results are included in a special COVID-19 section of the report and provides insight into how PR and communications professionals can best support journalists during this time.